Thomas Hamilton, 2nd Earl of Haddington1

 by Sir Peter Lely 2

-Margaret Leslie, Countess of Rothes was the daughter of John Leslie, 1st Duke of Rothes and Lady Anne Lindsay.
-She married Charles Hamilton, 5th Earl of Haddington, son of John Hamilton, 4th Earl of Haddington and Lady Christian Lindsay, on 8 October 1674.1 She died on 20 August 1700.1
+Margaret Leslie, Countess of Rothes was the daughter of John Leslie, 1st Duke of Rothes and Lady Anne Lindsay.3 She married Charles Hamilton, 5th Earl of Haddington, son of John Hamilton, 4th Earl of Haddington and Lady Christian Lindsay, on 8 October 1674.1 She died on 20 August 1700.1

-As a result of her marriage, Margaret Leslie, Countess of Rothes was styled as Countess of Haddington on 8 October 1674.
+After her marriage, Margaret Leslie, Countess of Rothes was styled as Countess of Haddington on 8 October 1674.
 From 8 October 1674, her married name became Hamilton.
-She gained the title of Countess of Rothes.
+She succeeded as the 8th Countess of Rothes [S., 1458] on 26 July 1681.3 She succeeded as the 8th Lord Leslie [S., 1445] on 26 July 1681.3

 Children of Margaret Leslie, Countess of Rothes and Charles Hamilton, 5th Earl of Haddington